Lead Guitar Solo Lesson – Phrasing Over The Barline

 You should still be able to play the music in time when needed.
 And use rubato when you choose to use it, for dramatic effect.

-Best of all, combine rubato with soloing over the barline (and modulating pitch function) to make your guitar solos sound more original and creative.
+Best of all, combine rubato with smooth lead guitar solo runs over the barline (and modulating pitch function) to make your ideas sound more original and creative.

-Guitarists who play with a metronome all the time often struggle to play rubato.
+Those who play lead guitar with a metronome all the time often struggle to play rubato.

-(Including many of the all-time greatest guitar players.)
+(Including many of the all-time greatest lead guitar players.)

-Because most guitarists are used to playing strict divisions of a beat.
+Because most lead guitar players are used to playing strict divisions of a beat.